horatiu-udrea/RuntimeTerror/SRS.md

 # 1. Introduction
+The Conference Management System is a web-based application which aims to help people organize scientific conferences faster and quicker
 ## 1.1 Purpose

 ## 1.2 Intended Audience

 ## 1.3 Intended Use

 ## 1.4 Scope
-- Description: The Conference Management System is a web-based application which aims to help people organize scientific conferences faster and quicker
 - Objective: Support the automatic management of information related to scientific conferences
 - Benefits:
   - Gather information about speakers and papers easier